 WHAT WE VALUE AT OUR SCHOOL WHAT THAT MEANS IN TERMS OF YOUR BEHAVIOUR 1.
 IN CLASS, ON TASK, ON TIME This is your top priority when you come to school each day.
 2. BE PREPARED Always have a charged laptop, an open mind ready to learn and all necessary resources.
 3. RESPECT OTHERS Be sure that your actions don't take your teacher's time away from their top priority which is helping everyone in the class to learn.
 4. THINK BEFORE YOU SPEAK Ask yourself Is it true?
 Is it kind?
 Is it necessary?
 5. HANDS OFF This refers to other people and their property.
-6. I'M DIFFERENT, Students here bring with them a range of YOU'RE DIFFERENT, backgrounds, religions and ability levels.
+6. I'M DIFFERENT, YOU'RE DIFFERENT, WE ARE ALL VALUED THE SAME Students here bring with them a range of backgrounds, religions and ability levels.
 We are proud of our Social Justice policies.
-WE ARE ALL VALUED THE SAME production our social fusitive policies.
 7. BE YOUR OWN PERSON It isn't always easy to say NO to your friends.
 Try to show the courage to do what you know is right.
 8. BE A GOOD SPORT Play by the rules in all areas of life.
 9. BE PROUD OF YOUR SCHOOL Take care of the school environment.
 Be aware that, while you're in our uniform, your actions reflect on everyone.
 10. BE PROUD OF YOURSELF Remember, everyone is good at something.
 No-one is good at everything.
 You can make a difference.